KalenWillits/ktx-server/README.md

 ### Abstract
-Augur is a websocket server framework written in Python designed to handle small and medium sized data sets.
+ktx-server is a websocket server framework written in Python designed to handle small and medium sized data sets.
 The database is powered by Pandas and lives in memory at run time.
 When a server shutdown event occurs, the data is written to disk in csv files.
 One csv for each DataFrame.
-Server intersignal is made from four building blocks.
+Server interaction is made from four building blocks.
 Models, signals, tasks, and channels.
 	- Models are class representations of tables in the database.
 Class names define the name of the table, and static attributes define each field. fields can also be defined by properties by using the property method.